RandyPatterson/AOAI_Student/Challenge-06.md

 ### Adjust Filter Settings

 1. Navigate to the "**Content Filters**" tab at the lower left.
-1. Click "**Create content filter**", then enter a name for your new filter
+1. Click "**Create content filter**", then enter a name for your new filter.

 	<img src="./Resources/images/filter-name.png" alt="aoai-filter-name" width="60%"/>